Fuseteam/docs.ubports.com/porting/introduction/Intro.rst

 The next component of Ubuntu Touch is a pre-compiled root filesystem which needs to be installed on the device.
 This component does not communicate directly with the device hardware.
 Instead, this communication is mediated by a Hardware Abstraction Layer (HAL) which needs to be built for each specific device, because each device has its specific hardware architecture.
 This component is called Halium  and is available in different versions corresponding to different Android versions.

 The `Halium project <https://halium.org/>`_ enables Linux systems to run on Android hardware.
-It is a joint effort by multiple mobile operating systems, notably Lune OS and UBports.
+It is a joint effort by multiple mobile operating systems, notably Lune OS, Droidian and Ubuntu Touch.

-UBports porting builds on top of Halium porting.
-Consequently, you will be using both the Halium porting guide and the UBports porting guide.
+Ubuntu Touch porting builds on top of the Halium GSI.
+The Halium GSI is discussed further below.
 At times it may also be helpful to test with one of the other operating systems to debug a problem from different angles.

 Halium is an indispensible part of an Ubuntu Touch port and is available in the form of open source software.
 Developing a new version of Halium is a very considerable task which is why only a few versions of Halium are available.
 Each port of Ubuntu Touch has to be based on one of the available Halium versions and vendor blobs from the corresponding Android version.
 See the first two columns of the table below for details.